 Shop Local 2.0

 This shop local for small towns downloadable ebook is not a general guide written for big cities.
 It’s a specific how-to manual for small towns.
 As much as possible, I give you the exact steps, connect you to the pre-made resources, and walk you through real-world examples.

 And it doesn’t stop with Shop Local.
 I actually take on that elephant in the room: your local businesses that desperately need an upgrade.
 Because I know you’ll have to work on improving your local businesses if your campaign is going to succeed.

 - Well, small town can be a set population, like 20,000 people or fewer.
 Usually, it’s lots fewer, more like under 5,000 or under 1,000 people.

 - Small town can also be a small neighborhood.
-Maybe you’re in an older neighborhood in a big city, or a small town that the big city gobbled up, but you still have your own character and you want to keep it that way.
+Maybe you’re in a neighborhood in a big city, or a small town that the big city gobbled up, but you still have your own character and you want to keep it that way.

-- Small town can also be rural or regional towns in Australia, or villages in the UK, or any other place where you don’t have a lot of people to rely on and you want your community to prosper.
+- Small town can also be rural or regional towns in Australia, or villages or high streets in the UK, or any other place where you don’t have a lot of people to rely on and you want your community to prosper.